blessingk/Simple-laravel-setup/README.md

 app/Services
 │   Birthday.php
 ```
-Test Can be found in
+Test Can be found in the following directory:
 ```
-tests/Unit
+tests/Feature
-│  TestBirthday.php
+│  BirthdayTest.php
 ```